thatsn0tmysite/xsserve/README.md

 The final goal is still unclear as the project might evolve as different needs arise.

 The basic **current features** include:
 - Blind XSS (screenshot, cookies, DOM)
 - Information gathering (browser fingerprinting, local time and date, UA)
 - Automatic session hijacking using Selenium (click big blue button, browse as victim!)
 - Websockets for live js injections (like BEeF, but simpler)

-Planned features:
+**Planned features**:
 - Spy mode: see what the user sees, types and points at in real time
 - BEeF like plugins and victim browser management
 - Report generation
 - Cool dashboard to keep track of them pwns
 - Payload obfuscation
 - Serving of custom js files via API

-Possible "maybe" features:
+Possible "**maybe**" features:
 - Auto-submit to bug bounty platform(s)
 - Enable multiple users (this might need some major refactoring)
 - idk?

 ## 🔧 Build
 This project requires at least `golang >= 1.16`, as it makes use of the `embed` package.